Maintained by: David J. Birnbaum (djbpitt@gmail.com)

 objects and properties.

-object has a property called document
+The window object has a property called document,

 which is a Document object that can be referred to with the keyword

-(yes, objects can have properties that are also objects).
+document (yes, objects can have properties that are also objects).
 A

 Document object represents a Node that is the start of an HTML or XML document tree.
 In

-property contains all of
+the case of the window, its document property contains all of

 the Element objects that compose our website, in either HTML or XML form.
 We

-keyword frequently to access various elements in our
+will use the document keyword frequently to access various elements in our

 web document.
 To put this in plain language: a window in your browser has a document (a